delightflow/harvestip/README.md

 ## License

-HarvestIP is released under the MIT License.
+HavIP is released under the MIT License.
 See `LICENSE` for more information.

 ## Contact